-FRA is therefore, corporately a Business implementing Continuity Management ("BCM") policy, as part of an ongoing process of the current risk assessment, in concurrence with the approved FRA Risk Management Framework, with the purpose of ensuring that the organization can continue to deliver its key services, while maintaining the safety and security of staff should a disruption or a threat arise.
+FRA is therefore. corporately implementing а Business Continuity Management ("BCM") policy, as part of an ongoing process of the current risk assessment, in concurrence with the approved FRA Risk Management Framework, with the purpose of ensuring that the organization can continue to deliver its key services, while maintaining the safety and security of staff should a disruption or a threat arise.